jebikoh/JTX-PathTracer/README.md

 I am currently in the process of rewriting the original project.
 The code for this can be found in JTX2.

-My original version (for which everything below this point is for) was becoming too unweidly to work with as it was very much a learning project.
+My original version (for which everything below this point is for) was becoming too unwieldy to work with as it was very much a learning project.
+I also wanted to incorporate my Vulkan path tracer projects (and eventually, my CUDA OptiX projects) into one project.

 ---